kudobuilder/kudo.dev/content/blog/blog-2020-02-07-kudo-terraform-provider-1.md

 Apply complete!
 Resources: 4 added, 0 changed, 0 destroyed.
 ```

-Note that the kafka instance was created after the zookeeper instance's creation was complete.
+Note that the kafka instance was created after the zookeeper instance's creation was completed.
 This was ensured by Terraform's dependency graph.
 Looking at the kafka instance we can see the correct pods were used for the connection string:

 ```bash
 $ kubectl get instances pipes -o jsonpath="{ .spec.parameters.ZOOKEEPER_URI }"